Is SOCIAL MEDIA stealing your joy? Happiness is found when you stop COMPARING yourself to others. It’s time for a SOCIAL MEDIA BREAK.

 Take a Social Media Break

-Intentional living is loving the life you have, or taking all the steps in the right directions towards a life you want.
+Intentional living is loving the life you have or taking all the steps in the right direction towards a life you want.
 Grab my Free Guide 5 Days to Living a More Intentional Life.

 Tips on How to Take a Social Media Break

 - Log out of EVERY social media account.